AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 >
 > —Jay

-She wondered if the message had actually been intended for her.
-It could be an elaborate if oddly specific prank, she reasoned.
+She wondered if the message was actually intended for her.
+It could also be an elaborate prank, she reasoned.
 Her profession attracted the ire of online cranks who wished them (mostly metaphorical) harm.
-But if Jay was actually *that* Jay, it was a direct order from her boss’ boss—the chairman himself—that she could not ignore.
+But if this Jay were actually *that* Jay, this invitation would be a direct order from her boss’ boss—the chairman himself—that she could not ignore.

 It was almost noon.
 She checked her notifications.
-Twenty-seven minutes ago, a colleague had asked her where she was, and if she could help him with some data analysis after lunch.
+Twenty-seven minutes ago, a colleague had asked her where she was, and if she could look over his data analysis after lunch.
 Biting her lip, she tapped out a terse reply.

 > I apologize for the short notice.
 But due to a personal emergency, I will not be in the office today.
 >